natbibi/popcorn/README.md

 2. Install and add config for Auth0 - signup/login/logout routes and protected route
 3. Install and add config for @apollo/client dependencies - wrap ApolloProvider around App
 4. Add basic styling to layout components
+5. Create three responsive columns using grid and flex for sidebar, feed and right sidebar
+6. Fetch data from apollo-client using graphQL, map, and render in Posts component
+7. WIP: Authed users can see and use CreatePost component to make a new post

 ### api
 1. Set up apollo-server w/ express.js and config for graphQL